fyeh/vsm7dsf/README.md

   HelperLib - C# managed library.
 Used to integrate the managed Cisco VSM SDK with the unmanaged direct show filter.

-  Samples - Samples that use the Filter and
+  Samples - Samples that use the Filter and Cisco Web Services calls.
+Also useful as utilities for deploying.